btjanaka/dance-old/README.md

   --hist-min FLOAT      Minimum bin for histogram (default: 2.0) --hist-max FLOAT      Maximum bin for histogram (default: 3.4) --hist-step FLOAT     Step/bin size for histogram (default: 0.1)

+SELECT args:
+  --input-binaries OEB,BINARY,OEB,BINARY,...
+                        a comma-separated list of pairs of OEB and DanceProperties binary files - each OEB should correspond to the binary file next to it (default: ) --select-output-dir DIRNAME
+                        directory for saving the output - refer to beginning of this msg (default: select-output)
 ```

 ### Example